tytydraco/yessleep/out/Theyre_everywhere_now_Are_any_of_you_still_normal.md

 **WEDNESDAY**

-I took a different carriage this time.
+The next morning, I took a different carriage to my usual.

-Didn’t matter.
+I stepped onto the train, still half-asleep, and felt it instantly.

+They were there too.

 There were *four* of them now.